Today we're going to be covering Chris Benoit, aka the Rabbit Wolverine.

 You want to know how I know he sucks?

-Everybody that everyone I know that was like a Goldberg fan that would wear like Goldberg show like Goldberg.
+Everybody that, everyone I know that was like a Goldberg fan that would wear like Goldberg show like Goldberg.

 They're always like retarded niggas, bro.

-Like fucking like window licking idiots.
+Like fucking like window-licking idiots.

-He heard every single time he actually retards like Goldberg.
+Every single time he actually retards like Goldberg.

-He actually almost killed.
+He actually almost killed him.

 Tell me I'm lying.